RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 These are all fields at the first level of the experiment JSON object.

 * `experimentConditions` - List of strings containing the names of each possible condition
-* `conditionAssignments` - List of numbers that define the relative group sizes of each condition.
+* `relConditionSizes` - List of numbers that define the relative group sizes of each condition.
 Must be of same length as experimentConditions.
   * For example, `[1,1]` or `[2,2]` would mean equal group sizes, `[1,2]` would mean the second condition should have twice as many participants as the first.
 * `assignmentScheme` - Defines how participants are to be assigned to condition.
 It is a string with the possible options:
   * `"pid"` - Assign new participant to a condition based on participant ID (see below)
-  * `"balanced"` - Assign new participant to the condition that would best help maintain the relative group sizes in `conditionAssignments`, based on how many participants are already assigned to all conditions.
+  * `"balanced"` - Assign new participant to the condition that would best help maintain the relative group sizes in `relConditionSizes`, based on how many participants are already assigned to all conditions.
 First participant is assigned randomly.
   * `"random"` - Assign new participant to a random condition
 * `conditionMapping` - Object containing mapping between PID and the index of the condition to which participants with that PID should be assigned to.
 (See below)